 In the morning, visit the Okurayama Viewing Point and take a 5-minute chair lift to the top of the Sapporo Winter Olympics Ski Jump to enjoy the breathtaking views of the surrounding mountains.

 Transfer around 1 hour to the pretty port town of Otaru, where you can enjoy strolling along the canal and enjoy lunch at a local restaurant.

-Return to the hotel and enjoy a couple of hours at leisure For dinner, head to the Sapporo Beer Garden and sample the local beer on offer and enjoy a Genghis Khan dinner, a Sapporo specialty of BBQ Lamb (other meats and vegetables will be available for those who do not like lamb, but you must advise in advance).
+Return to the hotel.
+This evening, enjoy a Genghis Khan dinner, a Sapporo specialty of BBQ lamb (other meats and vegetables will be available for those who do not like lamb, but you must advise in advance).